ThatLinuxGuyYouKnow/Flutter-Image-Classification/README.md

 * Supported formats: Only .jpg, .jpeg, .png, and .bmp files are accepted
 * Device compatibility: Requires devices with ONNX Runtime compatibility

+[!]
+Labels Txt is currently minimized during a production  build

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.